savva-k/stopeczema-diary/README.md

 ### Running back-end

-  * For now it can be run from your favorite IDE.
-Simply run `clean` and `build` Gradle tasks, then run `StopeczemaDiaryApiApplication` class.
+  * From your favorite IDE: simply run `clean` and `build` Gradle tasks, then run `StopeczemaDiaryApiApplication` class.
+  * From the command line: navigate to the `stopeczema-diary-api` directory, run `./gradlew bootRun`

 ### Running front-end